Wheels of orange cheese sit on a wooden shelf

-Orange, Black, and Brainy: Cheeses Perfect for Halloween
+Orange, Black, and Brainy: 3 Best Cheeses for a Haunting Halloween Charcuterie

 When you think about it, cheese has a lot of spooky sensibilities going for it.